UBC-MDS/DSCI524-2425-17-worldfinder/README.md

         This function will return a boolean on if the given city exist in the given country.

+- getCountryStatistic(country, statistic)

+        This function will return a integer or float representing a specified statistic for a given country.

 ## worldfinder in the Python Ecosystem
 The PyPI server hosts numerous packages related to country and city data.
 Among these, we have identified a few noteworthy examples that offer functionality similar to our package.
 For instance, a package with functionality similar to our getCapital function can be found [here](https://pypi.org/project/country-capitals/).
 Similarly, a package providing features comparable to our countryinfo function, which retrieves information about a specified country, is available [here](https://pypi.org/project/Countrydetails/).
 For functionality resembling our getCountries function, another example can be found [here](https://pypi.org/project/geopy/).